 There are petrol pumps all across the route at regular intervals.
 There is a petrol pump quite close to Lansdowne as well, just before you enter the town.

-There are mechanics available here as well but only for small fixes.
-For any major repairs, you will either have to bring your vehicle down to Kotdwar ; or take it to Meerut or Muzaffarnagar if Kotdwar too didn’t work.
+You can find mechanics as well but only for small fixes.
+For any major repairs, you will either have to bring your vehicle down to Kotdwar; or take it to Meerut or Muzaffarnagar if Kotdwar too didn’t work.

 Hospital in Lansdowne

 Medical assistance is available in Lansdowne.
 There are chemist shops, doctor’s clinics as well as a small hospital here.
-It being a cantonment, there is an Army Hospital available too that can be of help in case of a severe medical emergency.
+Being a cantonment, there is an Army Hospital available too that can be of help in case of a severe medical emergency.

 Lansdowne Road Condition

-Starting from Delhi, the road is in excellent condition all the way till Khatauli.
-From Khatauli til Mirapur the road is a two lane highway but in good condition.
+Starting from Delhi, the road is in excellent condition all the way until Khatauli.
+From Khatauli to Mirapur, the road is a two-lane highway but in good condition.
 From Mirapur till Kotdwar is a mix of good, bad and ugly.
 The final 40 kilometers stretch from Kotdwar to Lansdowne is super smooth.

 Lansdowne is a very small town that you can cover on foot in no more than a couple of hours.
 There is no internal transport system because it is not really required.
 There are however regular buses, shared taxis from the main bus stand to other nearby towns.